tc39/proposal-pattern-matching/README.md

   else { … }
 }
 ```
 This sample is a contrived parser for a text-based adventure game.
-Note the `as` keyword, which can introduce intermediary bindings.
+Note the `as` keyword, which introduces bindings.
 In this case, the first clause will match on any of the four compass directions, binding whatever is passed in to `dir` for the right-hand side.

 ---